Skip to main content

 Task Triggers

-Tasks are invoked by “triggers”, see Task Triggers for details.
-Here’s the current types of supported triggers:
+Tasks are invoked by “triggers” — see Task Triggers for details.
+The supported trigger types are:

-• Cron - called with no arguments on a time interval expressed as a cron expression.
+• Cron — called on a schedule expressed as a cron expression, with no payload.

-• HTTP - called by your application or CLI with various auth options
+• HTTP — called by your application or CLI with various auth options.
+The request body is passed as the payload.

-• Onchain - triggered by onchain events, called with a raw logs payload and decodable with Contract classes.
+• Onchain — triggered by onchain events, called with a raw log payload decodable via Contract classes.

 Task-Level Retry Configuration